 The Schwarz Science Building, renovated in 2003, provides media, document cameras, and hands-on computer software in physics, physical science, chemistry, biology, and anatomy and physiology labs.
 The labs are supplied with safety showers and ventilated hoods to provide students the safest lab environments possible.
-Enhanced lab experiences have been added to expand the learning process for students studying the sciences, including the acquisition of two plastinated cadavers.
+Enhanced lab experiences have been added to expand the learning process for students studying the sciences, including the acquisition of two plastinated cadavers and the installation of a new weather station for instructional and institutional use.